 While they may be aware of their own weaknesses, Digital Natives also know their strengths.
 They value their independence and are willing to take ownership of projects so they can show people what they’re capable of.

-As an employer looking to hire Gen Z employees, it’s good to keep this desire for independence in mind.
+As an employer looking to hire Generation Z employees, it’s good to keep this desire for independence in mind.
 Unlike Millennials, for example, Gen Z isn’t necessarily very keen on an open space but likes to work alone instead.

 7. Gen Z was born to multitask